 Tina’s Tidbit: Freeze the meat without skin and bone, and use it to make the best, most flavorful chicken salad you’ve ever had.

 3. Gefilte Fish

 Kreplach is more than just a Jewish dumpling.
-It’s traditional Rosh HaShanah food because it’s sealed, signifying our hopes for being sealed in the Book of Life.
+It’s a traditional Rosh HaShanah food because it’s sealed, signifying our hopes for being sealed in the Book of Life.
 Once you’ve prepared your kreplach, freeze it on a parchment-lined cookie sheet, then remove the frozen kreplach and place in a freezer bag.
-No need to defrost: simply place the kreplach directly into soup and heat until the soup is hot and the kreplach are warm.
+No need to defrost: simply place the kreplach directly into your soup and heat until the soup is hot and the kreplach are warm.

 Planning on grilling or oven roasting additional vegetables for your Rosh HaShanah dinner?
 Make them three to four days in advance and refrigerate them.
-Serve at room temperature, or heat them up in the microwave before serving.
+Serve at room temperature or heat them up in the microwave before serving.

 8. Potato Kugel

 If your kugel has enough eggs to bind the ingredients, you can freeze your completely cooked kugel in an airtight container.
 Defrost it slowly in the refrigerator and reheat in a 325F oven.
 If you like your kugels edible, be sure not to reheat it in a microwave!

 Sephardic Jews traditionally serve this delicious gratin (quajado di pasi kon patata i keso) on Rosh HaShanah.
 Served piping hot, it makes a wholesome light meal.